MeHAF Community Advisory Committee

 Jessica Oakes, LCSW, LADC

-Jessica is a licensed clinical social worker and drug counselor who currently works for RSU #24, in Sullivan, Maine.
+Jessica (she/her) is a licensed clinical social worker and drug counselor who currently works for RSU #24, in Sullivan, Maine.
 Her work is primarily with children and adolescents providing mental health counseling in the special education school setting.
 Jessica’s work with youth stems from her belief in the importance of human relationships and the value of empowerment thru education and compassionate listening.
 When Jessica is not at work she is usually working in her garden or hiking with her husband.

 Sara Squires, MPP